 ICT-Enabled Projects and Programmes

-The Government Chief Information Officer (GCIO), as part of the ICT functional leadership role, has responsibility to Ministers for the coordinated oversight and delivery of system-wide ICT assurance.
+The Government Chief Digital Officer (GCDO), as part of the ICT functional leadership role, has responsibility to Ministers for the coordinated oversight and delivery of system-wide ICT assurance.
 For further information, refer to the guidance and templates below.